mggg/GerryChain/docs/user/recom.rst

     MarkovChain proposal method to allow the algorithm to select a different pair of nodes to try an recombine.

-    RuntimeError: Could not find a possible cut after 100000 attempts.
+    RuntimeError: Could not find a possible cut after 100 attempts.

-Note: if this error does not appear at step 8, then you probalby forgot to rerun the part of the script that sets the random seed to 42.
 Let's break down what is happening in each of these:

 .. raw:: html